EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 ### 6. 📌 Create a Django App

-Inside the project directory, run:
+Inside the project directory, you can create an app.
+Run:
 ```
 python manage.py startapp my_app
 ```